aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/vesting.md

 ## Function `operator`

-Return the operator who runs the validator for the vesting contract.

-This errors out if the vesting contract with the provided address doesn't exist.
+Return the operator who runs the validator for the vesting contract.<br/><br/> This errors out if the vesting contract with the provided address doesn&apos;t exist.

 <pre><code>&#35;[view]<br/>public fun operator(vesting_contract_address: address): address<br/></code></pre>